 Maria Cardell (Spain), Vera Rogovaya and Vladimir Ryazantsev (Russia), and I arrived here on August 8 after a three-day trek.
-A few days later we climbed Khan Tengri by the standard route.
-Cardell returned with numb toes but decided to accompany me on a new route up nearby Pik Chapaev (6,372m, 42°11'56.84"N, 80°8'18.22"E).
-Chapaev stands just west of Khan Tengri, and a shoulder of the peak forms part of the standard route up Khan Tengri from the North Inylchek Glacier.
+A few days later we climbed Khan Tengri by the standard route from the South Inylchek.
+Cardell returned with numb toes but decided to accompany me on a new route up nearby Pik Chapaev (6,372m).
+Chapaev stands just west of Khan Tengri, and a shoulder of the peak forms part of the normal route up Khan Tengri from the north.
 There are several routes on Chapaev (some with uncertain lines), but it seemed that a potential route on the left side of the 2,000m south face was still unclimbed.

-Maria and I left base camp at 3 a.m. on August 25 and climbed through the icefall to a plateau at 4,700m.
+Maria and I left base camp (ca 4,000m) on the South Inylchek at 3 a.m. on August 25 and climbed through the icefall to a plateau at 4,700m.
 We stepped onto the west ridge at ca 6,100m and followed it to the summit a little before 3 p.m. on the 27th, having climbed 35 pitches with technical difficulties of IV/4 M4 90°.
 We descended the same way.
 We took no tent, made three open bivouacs (in crevasses), and named our route Saber, rating the overall ascent 5A.

 We then turned our attention to an unnamed peak of ca 5,350m at 42°6'48.06"N, 80°7'53.45"E. This is a distinct high point midway along the long ridge that runs southwest between Pik Piramida (5,565m) and Pik Parashutny (5,360m) before dropping to the Zvezdochka Glacier.
 Despite the close proximity to both Khan Tengri and Pobeda, there appeard to be no known previous ascent.
 Maria had to stay behind with her frostbitten feet, but Vera, Vladimir, and I left early in the morning of September 1, taking only chocolate and a few warm clothes.
 The north face looked to have maybe 12 to 14 pitches.
 We left our sacks at the bottom and started to climb.
 I’d drunk a cup of coffee before leaving and reasoned that I'd get another one back in the warmth and comfort of the tent that evening.
 This is climbing!